Frequently Asked Questions

 What is NS Print Club?

 NS Print club is our loyalty program where you can receive monthly rebates and free shipping.
 It’s free to join, discover more about NS Print Club here

 How is shipping calculated?

-Next State Pricing is structured to offer a great rate to all customers.
-We do not offer further discounts to trade.
-We offer the following bulk discounts:
+Next State pricing is structured to offer a great rate to all customers starting from the first meter printed.